jbgriesner/SmartFalcon/README.md

 ### Architecture

-- The `/data` folder contains the input json data files and th `universe.db` sqlite db file.
+- The `/data` folder contains the input json data files and the `universe.db` sqlite db file.
 - The front-end corresponds to a single web page.
 It is contained in the `static` folder and served by Rocket on the main route `/ `.
 All the routes are in the `c_3po` folder.
 - The back-end is inside the `/src/millenium_falcon_onboard_computer` folder.
 Its mainly managed by Rocket framework.
 I chose Rocket because it offers a central point to manage front and back in a simple way.
 It takes in charge the routing, the pre-processing and the post-processing of user queries.